carbon-language/carbon-lang/docs/design/generics/combined-interfaces.md

 -   Can use IDE tooling to show all methods including external impl, automatically switching to [qualified member names](#qualified-member-names) where needed to get that method.
--   "Functional dependencies" in Haskell about the unique/generic vs. non-unique/template arguments distinction for type parameters of interfaces
--   Open question: is it okay for interface definer to decide (a) whether type used in constraints, (b) whether different parameters make different interfaces that a type can implement multiple of.
--   Example: what is the type of the subsequence of a sequence, from Dmitri
--   Imagine I want to define a new interface that has the type implements property but also implements a new method.
--   Static/type fields holding non-type values: Should have these, should not have distinction between types/functions/other types.
 -   Instance fields: capabilities include read, write, address-of (implies read & write?).
 Swift also has a modify capability implemented using coroutines.
     If we have address-of, it must be a real address.